My name is Alexander. My nickname is Beastly. I write about sex.

 Be honest, but kind.
 My boyfriend and I are gym-goers and one day I asked him to tell me the truth.
 He did: “I wouldn’t mind if you were a little bigger.”

 From that moment on, I started working out very hard several times a week.
 A year later, I confessed that his words had contributed to an unhealthy relationship I developed with going to the gym.

 He was shocked.
 He didn’t take his words back, but he told me the second part: “I do like you bigger, but there’s nothing you have to change about yourself in order for me to love you.”
 I didn’t realize how much I needed that until he said it.

-We all have our preferences, but that Part Two was essential.
-But only say it if it’s true.
+We all have our preferences, but his Part Two was essential — but only say it if it’s true.

 If your boyfriend asks, telling the truth is all you can do.
 After that, you can’t needle or badger him into becoming a gym bunny.
 In my last relationship, I wanted open sexual permission — freedom to fuck anyone.
 I communicated this to the guy I was with and he communicated back: “No.”

 So I tried to change him.
 I badgered, complained, blamed, and grew bitter.
 I pushed him to be different.
 In the end, he broke up with me because I had beaten him down so thoroughly that he had no other option.
 That horrible breakup was a lesson: you can’t change the person you are with.
 You can’t change their body, beliefs, politics, insecurities, jealousies, or sexual tastes, and it’s wrong to try.
 In Dan Savage’s terms, these parts of a person are called the Price of Admission, the things we pay in order to date someone.
 You can tell the truth when asked — kindly — and you should, but that is the limit of what you can do.